iq-coryp/documentation-testing/pages/api/security-roles.md

 ## Resources

-### SecurityRole
+<h3>SecurityRole</h3>

 A SecurityRole represents the relationship between a {{User}} and a set of Permissions.
 SecurityRoles allow you create custom groups that can hold Permissions

 | Name | Data Type | Description | Example |
 |:-----|:----------|:------------|:--------|